sal55/pcl/README.md

 * Running interpreted code that calls into external native code requires solving the 'LIBFFI' problem.
 That has an ugly, awkward solution in that C library.
 In my language I can solve it trivially, but then porting the code to another language is harder.
 * It is not possible to deal with callback functions, where an external function is passed a pointer to a function in your program.
 Native code can't call a pointer to bytecode!

-It does allow very quick development cycles, but that are quick anyway; see below.
+It does allow very quick development cycles, but those are quick anyway; see below.
 Anyway, it's cool.

 ### Run from Source and JIT

 This is possible in two ways:

 * Compile to PCL then interpret that (but it is slow, and with the limitations mentioned)
-* Compile to PCL then translate to native code then the resulting code in-memory
+* Compile to PCL, translate to native code then the resulting code is run in-memory

 The latter takes a tiny bit longer, but with typical programs, that is tens of milliseconds.
 (Eg. sqlite3.c, some 250Kloc, takes 150ms to turn into PCL, but still only 300ms to turn into x64 code.
 Most projects of mine are smaller.)

-So JIT is the usual sense isn't necessary, as whole-program translation from source to native code is more or less instant anyway (depending on the scale of the program of course).
+So JIT in the usual sense isn't necessary, as whole-program translation from source to native code is more or less instant anyway (depending on the scale of the program of course).

 ### Targeting Linux x64, and MX Files